adamstelmach/foodconsumption/README.md

 # foodconsumption
-Data on food consumption in Sweden 1960-2020 in Swede
+Data on food consumption in Sweden 1960-2020 in Sweden